-How Much Do Private Schools Cost?
-Breakdown of Tuition (2024)
+How Much Does Private School Cost?
+Breakdown of Tuition (2025)

 Sending your child to a top-tier private school can be a terrific decision.
-However, it can also be an expensive one, due to the high cost of private school tuition.
+However, it can also be an expensive one, and the high cost of private school tuition won't be dropping anytime soon.

 Qualified teachers, state-of-the-art facilities, and fascinating field trips are just a few reasons why private schools are so expensive.
-And, according to a recent report, the average cost of private school is approximately $12,594 per year.
+According to a recent report, the average cost of private school is approximately $12,790 per year.

 Of course, private school costs depend on the type of school and state of residence.
-For example, Nebraska has the lowest average at $4,832/year, while Connecticut’s $28,894/year average is the highest in the nation.
+For example, South Dakota has the lowest average at $4,212/year, while Connecticut’s $29,433/year average is the highest in the nation.

 Wherever you live, private school is an investment in your child.
-If it’s an investment you’re considering, we have the tuition information you need.
+If it’s something you’re considering, we have the private school tuition information you need.
 In this guide, we explore:

 - Private School Costs for Preschools